 Cynigiwyd y cynnig.

-I propose, in accordance with Standing Order 17.42(ix), that the committee resolves to meet in private for the remainder of today's meeting.
+I propose that, in accordance with Standing Order 17.42(ix), the committee resolves to meet in private for the remainder of today's meeting.
 Are all Members content?
-I see all Members are content.
+Thank you, I see that all Members are content.
 I'd be grateful if we could be moved into private session.

 Derbyniwyd y cynnig.